The purpose of this special tool is to

 easier) and, without the pushrod in, temporarily install the

-transmission, wiggling it around a little and turning the input shaft
+transmission, wiggling it around a little and using the

 until it mates with the clutch plate.